pgpartman/pg_partman/doc/pg_partman.md

 About
 -----
-PostgreSQL Partition Manager is an extension to help make managing time or serial id based table partitioning easier.
+PostgreSQL Partition Manager is an extension to help make managing time or number/id based table partitioning easier.
 It has many options, but usually only a few are needed, so it's much easier to use than it may first appear (and definitely easier than implementing it yourself).

 As of version 5.0.0, the minimum version of PostgreSQL required is 14 and trigger-based partitioning is no longer supported.
 All partitioning is done using built-in declarative partitioning.
-Currently only ranged partitioning is supported for time- and integer-based intervals.
+Currently only ranged partitioning is supported for time- and number-based intervals.
 Version 4.x of pg_partman, which still has trigger-based support, is no longer in active development and will only be receiving critical bug fixes for a limited time.
+If partitioning is a critical part of your infrastructure, please make plans to upgrade in the near future.

 A default partition to catch data outside the existing child boundaries is automatically created for all partition sets.
 The `check_default()` function provides monitoring for any data getting inserted into the default table and the `partition_data_`* set of functions can easily partition that data for you if it is valid data.
 That is much easier than automatically creating new child tables on demand and having to clean up potentially hundreds or thousands of unwanted partitions.
 And also better than throwing an error and losing the data!

 Note that future child table creation is based on the data currently in the partition set and, by default, ignores data in the default.
 It is recommended that you set the `premake` value high enough to encompass your expected data range being inserted.
 See below for further explanations on these configuration values.

-If you have an existing partition set and you'd like to migrate it to pg_partman, please see the migration.md file in the doc folder (TODO this is currently only for non-native partitioning.
-Update it).
+If you have an existing partition set and you'd like to migrate it to pg_partman, please see the migrate_to_partman.md file in the doc folder.

 ### Child Table Property Inheritance